← Return to Blog Index

 Modern computer vision transforms passive CCTV into active intelligence.
 AI-powered video analytics detect theft behaviors in real-time without requiring human monitoring.

-Behavior recognition: Models trained on theft patterns identify suspicious behaviors—lingering near high-value items, repeated store entries, concealment gestures, unusual shopping paths—triggering alerts for security intervention.
+Behavior recognition: Models trained on theft patterns identify suspicious behaviors—lingering near high-value items, concealment gestures, unusual shopping paths—triggering alerts for security intervention.

 Self-checkout monitoring: Computer vision at self-service stations detects mismatches between items scanned and items bagged, identifies barcode manipulation, and flags non-scan events.